ginger-tek/jerpy/README.md

 ]
 ```

-You can implement your metadata properties in your layout, such as for social media SEO tags, using the `<meta>` tag.
-Use the `@` warning suppressing syntax for times when a route does't have that metadata property specified:
+When implementing metadata, use the `@` warning suppression syntax to avoid warnings when a route does't have that metadata property specified:
 ```html
 <head>
   ...